3 Ways to Manage Through Uncertainty: Purpose, Agency, Connection

 |Headline||The role we are playing to serve our people.||The contribution I am making.|

 |Questions to ask||

-|Ways to reinforce your purpose (don’t set it and forget it!)||Repeat it often:
+|Ways to reinforce your purpose (don’t set it and forget it!)||Recenter on your purpose and repeat it often:

 Co-create a team “vision board.”
-Use quotes, images, and words to depict what it will look like and feel like to have achieved your purpose.
+Use quotes, images, and words to depict what it will look and feel like to have achieved your purpose.